SnowConvert: Function References for Teradata¶

 Definition¶

-User-defined function (UDF) that reproduces JSONExtract
+A user-defined function (UDF) that mimics the behavior of JSONExtract

 , JSONExtractValue